ADGEfficiency/adgefficiency.github.io/_posts/2019-02-06-intro-energy-py-linear.md

 info = model.optimize(prices, forecasts=forecasts, timestep='30min')
 ```

-### Optimizing combined heat and power
+## Optimizing combined heat and power

 energy-py-linear can be used to optimize CHP systems.
-First a list of the assets in the plant is made, then this plant configuration is optimized for given prices:
+First a list of the assets in the plant is made, then this plant configuration is optimized for given prices ([see the source code here](https://github.com/ADGEfficiency/energy-py-linear/blob/master/energypylinear/chp/chp.py)):

 ```python
 from energypylinear import chp